 - Recognize that the polyvagal theory is related to Attachment trauma.

-- Discuss the 4 Attachment styles within the context of early childhood development.
+- Discuss the four attachment styles within the context of early childhood development.

 - Illustrate an understanding of history taking from an attachment trauma perspective in relationship to EMDR therapy.